Offices & Operations

-Physical distancing, strategic queuing and a comprehensive communications plan are being developed to ensure efficient operations.
-Receiving of mail and packages will continue through safe and proper hygienic practices.
+Physical distancing, strategic queuing, and a comprehensive communications plan have been developed to ensure efficient operations.
+Receipt of mail and packages continues through safe and proper hygenic practices.

-Vendors will be required to remain outside the building, wear proper personal protection and if possible, maintain physical distancing.
+Vendors are required to remain outside the building, wear proper personal protection and if possible, maintain physical distancing.

-Campus mail routes will be reduced to one route a day for both delivery and pick-up, except for time-sensitive delivery departments.
+Campus mail routes are reduced to one route a day for both delivery and pickup, except for time-sensitive delivery departments.
 Hours will be expanded during peak usage times at the beginning of the semester.

-Mail pickup service will be provided only for campus residents and there will be limited office delivery (two or three times weekly depending upon the area).
-The mail room will be closed to general community members, including off-campus and neighborhood residents who can be serviced by the USPS.
+Mail pickup service are provided only for campus residents and there is limited office delivery (two or three times weekly depending upon the area).
+The mail room is closed to general community members, including off-campus and neighborhood residents who can be serviced by the USPS.

-Pickup and delivery will be managed by observing physical distancing guidelines.
-Safe and secure drop off/pick-up locations for both print items and mail deliveries will be identified in buildings across campus.
-Delivery and service vendors will have a common understanding of our updated operational policies and procedures to comply with physical distancing practices in order to allow them to operate on campus.
+Pickup and delivery are managed by observing physical distancing guidelines.
+Safe and secure drop off/pick-up locations for both print items and mail deliveries have been identified in buildings across campus.
+Delivery and service vendors have a common understanding of our updated operational policies and procedures to comply with physical distancing practices in order to allow them to operate on campus.

-Calvin’s Information Technology offices have created new virtual strategies and design low-touch, high-hygiene protocols.
+Calvin’s Information Technology offices have created new virtual strategies and designed low-touch, high-hygiene protocols.

-- Technology service and support will be provided primarily by video-visit and phone when necessary; necessary in-person consultations will require appointments rather than walk-in visits and will be scheduled in an area that provides safe social distancing.
-The CIT offices in Hekman Library and Hiemenga hall will be limited to staff access only.
+- Technology service and support are provided primarily by video-visit and phone when necessary; necessary in-person consultations require appointments rather than walk-in visits and will be scheduled in an area that provides safe social distancing.
+The CIT offices in Hekman Library and Hiemenga Hall are limited to staff access only.

-- Equipment service and exchange will occur in a low or no contact manner, with instructions for different types of equipment service and exchange provided at the time of the initial call.
-Desk side and office support will be limited to items where the technology is a fixed asset (for instance, network jack repair, scientific/research equipment, displays and projectors).
+- Equipment service and exchange occur in a low or no contact manner, with instructions for different types of equipment service and exchange provided at the time of the initial call.
+Desk side and office support are limited to items where the technology is a fixed asset (for instance, network jack repair, scientific/research equipment, displays and projectors).

-- In partnership with facilities, classrooms and their technologies will be sanitized between use.
-In the case where the occupant is asked to participate in shared responsibilities for sanitization, appropriate cleaning supplies for electronics will be provided.
+- In partnership with facilities, classrooms and their technologies are sanitized between use.
+In the case where the occupant is asked to participate in shared responsibilities for sanitization, appropriate cleaning supplies for electronics are provided.

-- Classroom support and "rescue" will be available, but initial troubleshooting must occur by phone first, and response may be limited.
+- Classroom support and "rescue" are available, but initial troubleshooting must occur by phone first, and response may be limited.

-- Academic technology support and workshops will be delivered remotely or by appointment.
+- Academic technology support and workshops are delivered remotely or by appointment.
 Scantron grading is temporarily discontinued because of the risk posed to faculty and our student staff handling paper forms and machinery.
 Moodle quizzes are recommended as an alternative.
-Training will be conducted over the summer with faculty to prepare for the new process.

 - Audio Visual (AV) loaner pool equipment is available by advanced reservation only.
-Equipment will be cleaned to appropriate standards approved by the university's Safe Return team after each usage.
+Equipment is cleaned to appropriate standards (that are approved by the university's Safe Return team) after each usage.

-- The AV workroom will be available only by appointment.
-The concurrent number of users in the room will be limited and proper distancing and equipment sanitization processes will be followed.
+- The AV workroom is available only by appointment.
+The concurrent number of users in the room is limited and proper distancing and equipment sanitization processes is followed.

-- Computer labs will operate on limited hours and the number of concurrent students allowed in the labs will be reduced by configuring computers to allow for physical distancing.
+- Computer labs operate on limited hours and the number of concurrent students allowed in the labs is reduced by configuring computers to allow for physical distancing.
 Some campus computer labs may be closed.
-Shared responsibilities will be enacted for keeping equipment disinfected before, during and after each use.
+Shared responsibilities are enacted for keeping equipment disinfected before, during and after each use.

-CIT will continue to provide limited support to productions and events on campus as they are scheduled.
-Service operations for events may be reduced so they that can occur safely, with appropriate social distancing and minimal equipment contact (for instance, events that require multiple technicians and support staff in an operations area will have reduced services).
-Additionally, fewer event staff will be allocated to each activity.
+CIT continues to provide limited support to productions and events on campus as they are scheduled.
+Service operations for events are reduced so that they can occur safely, with appropriate social distancing and minimal equipment contact (for instance, events that require multiple technicians and support staff in an operations area have reduced services).
+Additionally, fewer event staff are allocated to each activity.
 Please consult the CPT team of CIT to discuss and arrange for event needs well in advance of any scheduled activity.